imherrera/composed-di/README.md

 ## Usage

-Below is an example based on the previous sample `main.ts` usage pattern.
+Below is a minimal example using the public API.

 ```ts
 import {